Correlated normal state fermiology and topological superconductivity in UTe2: Band structure calculations

 \section{Band structure calculations}

 To date, the band structure of UTe$_2$, with the crystal structure shown in Fig.~\ref{fig1}a, has been reported using various DFT-based calculations.
 For instance, conventional DFT calculations of UTe$_2$ predicted a paramagnetic insulating ground state, and thus failed to reproduce its metallic phase at low temperatures.
 This occurred because in DFT calculations, the hybridization between U $5f$ states and conduction electrons (U $6d$ and Te $5p$ electrons) is too strong such that a large gap is opened near the Fermi energy ($E_F$)~\cite{ran:2019:UTe2,aoki:2019:unconventional}.
-Introduction of magnetism or an on-site Coulomb interaction ($U$)~\cite{ishizuka:2019:UTe2,ishizuka:2020,shishidou:2020,xu:2019:UTe2,miao:2020:arpes,shick:2019:UTe2} can partially resolve this issue and restore the metallic ground state.
+Introduction of magnetism or an on-site Coulomb interaction ($U$)~\cite{ishizuka:2019:UTe2,ishizuka:2020,shishidou:2020,xu:2019:UTe2,miao:2020:arpes,shick:2019:UTe2,kang2022orbital,UTe2:INS:2020} can partially resolve this issue and restore the metallic ground state.
 However, as the DFT+$U$ method generally suppresses charge fluctuations, the Kondo effect is not properly described.
-Similarly, the renormalized FS from the Kondo resonance at low temperatures was not successfully described even in previous DFT plus DMFT calculations~\cite{xu:2019:UTe2,miao:2020:arpes,UTe2:INS:2020}.
+Therefore, the renormalized FS from the Kondo resonance at low temperatures would be different from a quasi-two-dimensional Fermi surface obtained in previous DFT + $U$ and similar results from some DFT + DMFT calculations ~\cite{xu:2019:UTe2,miao:2020:arpes}.
+Also, in the DFT+DMFT calculations~\cite{kang2022orbital,UTe2:INS:2020,Kang:UTe2optical} performed at intermediate temperatures higher than 10 K, the Kondo effect would not take place effectively.

 The electronic structure with localized U $5f$ electrons can be described by using open-core DFT calculations in which U $5f$ electrons are pushed into the core states far from $E_F$.
-The resulting band structure in Fig.~\ref{fig1}b supports a quasi-two-dimensional (2D) FS as shown in Fig.~\ref{fig1}c.
+The resulting band structure in Fig.~\ref{fig1}b supports a quasi-2D FS as shown in Fig.~\ref{fig1}c.
 The origin of this FS is the intrachain and interchain interactions of the two orthogonal quasi-1D atomic chain structures in Fig.~\ref{fig1}a represented by blue solid lines and red-green zigzag lines.
-As the Te1 chains lie in the $b$-axis direction, Te1 5$p_z$ states appear to be dominant around $E_F$ along the $\Gamma$-$Y$-$M$ path.
-In contrast, the U1-Te2 zigzag chains lie in the $a$-axis direction; thus, U 6$d_z$ states are dominant around $E_F$ along the $\Gamma$-$X$-$M$ path.
-Such a quasi-2D FS corresponds to the high temperature phase in which most $5f$ states are localized.
+As the Te1 chains lie in the $b$-axis direction (along the $k_x$ axis), Te1 5$p_z$ states appear to be dominant around $E_F$ along the $\Gamma$-$Y$ path.
+In contrast, the U1-Te2 zigzag chains lie in the $a$-axis direction (along the $k_y$ axis); thus, U 6$d_z$ states are dominant around $E_F$ along the $\Gamma$-$X$ path.
+Such a quasi-2D FS corresponds to the high-temperature phase in which most $5f$ states are localized.